Kenykern/Textchan/README.md

 of the Textchan instance, run `npm install`, then run `node textchan.js`.

 You also may change `config.json` to how you wish

+## Creating a Board
+To create a board, run `mongo` , enter `use textchan`, then use the following template to create the board: `db.boards.insert({code: "a", name: "Anime", description: "Talk about anime"})`